John Wilson (American civil servant)

 John Wilson (1807 – January 10, 1876) was an immigrant from Ireland to the United States who held positions in the United States Department of the Treasury and United States Department of the Interior.

 Biography

 John Wilson was born in Ireland and settled in the District of Columbia at an early age.
 He held a clerkship in the United States Post Office and United States Department of the Treasury.
-He was appointed Commissioner of the General Land Office in 1852, and held that office until 1855.
+He was appointed Commissioner of the United States General Land Office in 1852, and held that office until 1855.
 He later practiced law in Chicago before returning to Washington to serve as Third Auditor of the Treasury, a post he held from 1864 to 1869.

 Wilson remained in Washington to work as a claim agent and attorney.
-He died in Washington on January 10, 1876 at age 68, and was buried at Rock Creek Cemetery in Washington.
+He died in Washington on January 10, 1876, at age 68, and was buried at Rock Creek Cemetery in Washington.

 Wilson's brother, Joseph S. Wilson, also served as Commissioner of the General Land Office.

 Wilson was the nephew of Congressman James Shields (1762-1831), and the cousin of Senator James Shields (1806-1879).